carpentries/instructor-training/episodes/13-second-welcome.md

 exercises: 5
 ---

-To refresh as we enter the second half of this workshop, the goal of this training is prepare you to be a certified Carpentries Instructor, which includes the following:
+To refresh as we enter the second half of this training, the goal of this training is prepare you to be a certified Carpentries Instructor, which includes the following:

 ::::::::::::::::::::::::::::::::::::::: objectives